touchlocal/centralindex-js/README.md

 ## Introduction

-The centralindex Node.js module is a NPM module that allows Node.js developers to start using the Central Index API with minimal code.
-The Central Index is global data exchange, with a simple REST/JSON api.
+The centralindex Node.js module is an NPM module that allows Node.js developers to start using the [Central Index](http://centralindex.com/) API with minimal code.
+The Central Index is a global data exchange, with a simple REST/JSON api.

 ## What do I need before I start?